Last year, I mistakenly ruined my Dahlias’ garden allowing frostbite. And the bigger pain hit my belly when I tried to plant Dahlias in the summer.

 Depending on the number of sprouts from tubers, you can snip off over 3-inch long stems.

 Within a month, if the tuber is healthy, it will add another shoot ready for you to snip off and continue stem cutting.

-Without further ado, follow these steps for starting Dahlias indoors from stem cuttings.
+Follow these steps for starting Dahlias indoors from stem cuttings without further ado.

 - Select healthy stems with more than three pairs of leaves or a height of at least 3 inches.